rockstor/rockstor-core/README.md

 Pull requests are welcome.
 Pick an issue that interests you or create a new one.
-Please also reference our [friendly community forum ](http://forum.rockstor.com) for open questions and our ever growing wiki entries that serve as our community facing developer notes.
+Please also reference our [friendly community forum ](http://forum.rockstor.com) for open questions and our ever-growing wiki entries that serve as our community facing developer notes.